getbiks/NewsFeed/README.md

 ## Contribute

-I would love you for the contribution to **NewsFeede**, check the description for more info.
+If you want to contribution to **NewsFeed**, check the description for more info.

 ## Meta